House intel committee releases transcript of contentious meeting over surveillance memo

 FBI HAS ‘GRAVE CONCERNS’ ABOUT ‘OMISSIONS’ IN SURVEILLANCE MEMO

 The motion to release the memo passed on a party-line basis.
-On Tuesday night, Trump, who has the ability to stop the memo’s release, was overheard telling a GOP lawmaker at the State of the Union that he’s “100 percent” supportive of the document's release.
+On Tuesday night, Trump, who has the ability to stop the memo’s release, was overheard telling a GOP lawmaker at the State of the Union that he’s “100 percent” supportive of the document's release -- although it hasn't happened yet.

 “I want to begin by expressing my alarm at where we are in this committee,” California Rep. Adam Schiff, the top Democrat on the panel, said in the meeting.
 “I have served on the committee for 10 years now.
 This is the first time we have sought to declassify highly sensitive information for a political reason.
 It is, I think, a terrible line to cross.”